OpenTranslationBible/open-bible/en-GB/43.John/md/john-18.md

 ## John 18:6

-When Jesus said, “I am He,” they drew back and fell to the ground.
+When Jesus declared, “I am He,” they stepped back and fell to the ground.

 ## John 18:7